GDPR - the bare essentials

-We have already run a session covering the lawful grounds for processing data and how to track and remain compliant using a tool like CRM – Access the recording now.
+- Lawful grounds for processing data and how to track and remain compliant using a tool like CRM.

 - How technology like Workbooks CRM can be used to manage and streamline processes/workflows for supplier assessments, data subject access requests, data breaches and incident responses etc..